AnantaSesha2025/payetongreviste/README.md

 - **Verified Funds**: All Strike funds are verified and legitimate
 - **Privacy-First Design**: Complete anonymity for users
 - **Secure Links**: All fund links are verified and safe
+- **Google Boycott**: We avoid Google services in solidarity with the strike movement

 ## 🏗️ Development